ONSdigital/sml-supporting-info/method-info/date-adjustment/date_adjustment.md

 # Date Adjustment User Notes

+## Finding and Installing the Method
+You can find instructions on downloading and installing the method in the [Help centre](https://statisticalmethodslibrary.ons.gov.uk/help-centre/index) of the [ONS Statistical Methods Library](https://statisticalmethodslibrary.ons.gov.uk)

+## Using the Method
 Once the date adjustment method is available on your computer you will be able to call the method and perform date adjustment on a dataset.
 The basic date adjustment method is: